rubensworks/PhD-Thesis/content/storing/storage.md

 Each addition and deletion store uses three trees with a different triple component order (SPO, POS and OSP), as discussed in [](#storing_indexes).

-The relative position of each triple inside the delta to the deletion trees speeds up the process of patching a snapshot's triple pattern subset for any given offset.
+The relative position (defined in [](#storing_relativeposition)) of each triple inside the delta to the deletion trees speeds up the process of patching a snapshot's triple pattern subset for any given offset.
 In fact, seven relative positions are stored for each deleted triple: one for each possible triple pattern (`SP?`, `S?O`, `S??`, `?PO`, `?P?`, `??O`, `???`), except for `SPO` since this position will always be 0 as each triple is stored only once.